 Typically, dance directors develop and implement dance programs.
 They often choreograph, which involves creating new dances or rewriting existing ones.
 They may also dance in a production.
 They frequently teach, hire guest artists and arrange for master, or advanced, classes.
 They may also develop and oversee budgets.
 If dance directors are working for university dance programs, they may collaborate with other department heads and work on developing community interest in their dance program.

-Although there are no specific studies on salaries for dance directors, the United States Bureau of Labor Statistics (BLS) groups dance directors with choreographers (www.bls.gov).
-The reported median annual wage in 2013 for this group was $44,130, with the middle 50% of choreographers earning between $28,510 and $65,850.
-The highest 10% earned more than $94,830.
+Although there are no specific studies on salaries for dance directors, the U.S. Bureau of Labor Statistics (BLS) groups dance directors with choreographers (www.bls.gov).
+The reported median annual wage in 2018 for this group was $47,800, with the middle 50% of choreographers earning between $30,970 and $68,760.
+The highest 10% earned more than $97,620.

-In 2012, there were approximately 10,200 individuals employed as choreographers, according to the BLS.
-In 2012, a total of 25,800 persons worked as choreographers and dancers, and about 29% of those individuals were self-employed.
-Between 2012 and 2022, the number of people employed as choreographers is expected to grow at about 24%, which is a faster rate than that for other occupations.
+In 2018, there were approximately 7,200 individuals employed as choreographers, according to the BLS.
+In 2018, a total of 21,200 persons worked as choreographers and dancers, and about 1 in 7 of those individuals were self-employed.
+Between 2018 and 2028, the number of people employed as choreographers is expected to decrease by about 3%, which is as slower than average when compared to all occupations.
 Competition is expected to be severe since the number of applicants will be much higher than the number of job openings.